threefoldtech/info_grid/src/terraform/terraform_get_started.md

   required_providers {
     grid = {
       source = "threefoldtech/grid"
+      version = "1.8.1"
     }
   }
 }

 ```

-- you can always provide a version to chooses a specific version of the provider like `1.8.1-dev` to use version `1.8.1` for devnet
+- You can always provide a version to chooses a specific version of the provider like `1.8.1-dev` to use version `1.8.1` for devnet
+- If `version = "1.8.1"` is omitted, the provider will fetch the latest version but for environments other than main you have to specify the version explicitly
+- For devnet, qanet and testnet use version = `"<VERSION>-dev", "<VERSION>-qa" and  "<VERSION>-rcx"` respectively

 Providers can have different arguments e.g using which identity when deploying, which substrate network to create contracts on, .. etc. This can be done in the provider section